pinchbv/floor/docs/entities.md

 # Entities

 An entity is a persistent class.
-Floor automatically creates the mappings between the in-memory objects and database table rows.
+Flat automatically creates the mappings between the in-memory objects and database table rows.
-It's possible to supply custom metadata to Floor by adding optional values to the `Entity` annotation.
+It's possible to supply custom metadata to Flat by adding optional values to the `Entity` annotation.
 It has the additional attribute of `tableName` which opens up the possibility to use a custom name for that specific entity instead of using the class name.
 `foreignKeys` allows adding foreign keys to the entity.
 More information on how to use these can be found in the [Foreign Keys](#foreign-keys) section.